 Ball Court in Pueblo Grande Museum

 I realize that I am witnessing the signs of building of a civilization.
 The newer are more elaborate, but also more closed in.
 A plausible explanation is fear from outsiders.
-Higher walls, as well as enclosing the homes, seems plausible for this reason.
+Higher walls, as well as enclosing the homes, might be an answer to it.

 Pit House at Pueblo Grande Museum